 Thinking strategically about furniture placement can make a massive difference to the acoustics of a room.

 For example move your bookcase so that it is against your problem wall and ensure that it is completely full.
 This will create a mass barrier which will help block any sounds that make it through your wall.

 Hanging large picture frames or mirrors can also help add mass to your wall.

 Putting a sofa against your wall can make a big difference too, especially if the sofa touches the wall.
 This helps because the soft sofa material deadens vibrations in the wall in a manner similar to what happens if you touch the skin of a drum immediately after it has been hit.

 As we mentioned above adding mass to your wall makes it harder for sound vibrations to get through, the denser your wall the more energy (higher volume sound) is required to get through it.

 Before you paint your wall cover it with panels, these can be cheap plasterboard panels or you can go all out and use some specially made soundproofing panels it doesn’t matter too much – the main thing is that you are adding mass to the wall.

-Adding panels to your wall may seem like a big job but it is fairly simple providing you can work out where your wall studs are at.
+Adding panels to your wall may seem like a big job but it is fairly simple provided you can work out where your wall studs are at.
 Simply cut them to size and screw them into the wall then cover them with your acoustic paint.

 Weatherstripping isn’t going to help you soundproof a wall however using it around windows or doors will seal up and gaps in your window and door frames preventing airborne sound from getting into the room.